dtfalk/chillsStudy/README.md

 email: dtfbaseball@gmail.com (UPDATE THIS)
 cell: 1-413-884-2553

-How to install Anaconda and Download necessary packages
+How to install Anaconda and download necessary packages
 -------------------------------------------------

 **Anaconada:** The first thing you need is a package manager.
 I would reccomend using Anaconda.
 Download Anaconda from this link: https://www.anaconda.com/download.
 If they ask you to provide an email there is a button that will allow you to skip this step.
 Once Anaconda is downloaded you need to open up the anaconda prompt or open a terminal of some kind.
 You can also use the Anaconda Navigator, but that is more complicated.
 Once you open your terminal/Anaconda Prompt use the following code to create an environment, activate your environment, and download the proper Python version.